-Upon going through the revolving door, we enter a place, like a theater and even a palace.
-Its walls are coved with carvings, chandeliers, frescoes, gildings, and moldings.
-I have an illusion that we are in the Palace of Versailles or the Palace of Fontainebleau.
-But no, we have already visited these two astonishingly decorated palaces this week.
-We are eating in a palace restaurant at the Gare de Lyon where CoCo Chanel visited often in the early 20 century.
+Upon going through the revolving door, we enter a place, like a theater or even a palace.
+The walls are covered with carvings, chandeliers, frescoes, gildings, and moldings.
+It gives you an have an illusion that you are in the Palace of Versailles or the Palace of Fontainebleau.
+This is a restaurant frequented by CoCo Chanel in Gare de lyon in the early 20's.

 A Nostalgic Environment

 When you see around, you observe the men in suits and the woman elegantly dressed up.
 Yes, today we are dining in a palace restaurant - le Train Bleu.Its not just dining but a time travel.
 This nostalgic restaurant gives us the most sumptuous images of la Belle Époque.
 The richest and the upper class gather here in haute couture discussing arts, politics, and their lives.